Skip menu

 In the Marche region, Christmas pizza is a real institution.

-Dried fruit including walnuts, hazelnuts and almonds, raisins and dried figs are mixed into pizza dough, with lemon and orange zest, sugar, cocoa and olive oil: that is your pizza de Natà.
+Dried fruits, including walnuts, hazelnuts and almonds, are mixed with raisins and dried figs into pizza dough, along with lemon and orange zest, sugar, cocoa and olive oil: and there you have your Pizza de Natà.

 Another dessert from the Marche region that deserves to be tried has to be Lu Serpe, a shortcrust pastry snake filled with almonds and cinnamon amaretti, then glazed and decorated.
 It is said that its origins came from the Falerone monastery where the Clarisse nuns handed down the recipe.